 From an application perspective, it is often not necessary or desired to dive into platform details, but the platform/runtime for an application is abstracted.
 In such cases, the template for an application can use generic representations of platform components.
-The details for such platform components, such as the underlying hosting infrastructure at its configuration, can then be defined in separate template files that can be used for substituting the more abstract representations in the application level template file.
+The details for such platform components, such as the underlying hosting infrastructure and its configuration, can then be defined in separate template files that can be used for substituting the more abstract representations in the application level template file.
+Service designers use the substitute directive to declare node templates as abstract.
+At deployment time, TOSCA orchestrators are expected to substitute abstract node templates in a service template before service orchestration can be performed.